About Us

 Throughout the years, Amy has been deeply involved in community service, volunteering countless hours with various nonprofit and civic organizations.
 A strong believer in financial literacy, she has also taught financial education in elementary schools, empowering young students with essential life skills.

-Currently serving as Vice President of Business Services at MEMBERS1st Community Credit Union, Amy is passionate about helping small businesses access the financing they need to grow and thrive.
-Known for a hands-on approach and genuine care for clients, she brings decades of experience and dedication to every relationship.
+Amy currently serves as Vice President of Business Services at MEMBERS1st Community Credit Union, where she is passionate about helping small businesses secure the financing they need to grow and succeed.
+Recognized for her hands-on approach and genuine commitment to clients, she brings decades of experience and dedication to every relationship.
+Beyond her professional role, Amy contributes her leadership and financial expertise as Board President of Advanced Capital Access and as Incoming Treasurer of The Ames Foundation, supporting initiatives that drive economic growth and strengthen the Ames community.

 Outside of work: In her spare time, Amy enjoys running, biking, shopping, and relaxing with her husband, daughter, and two beloved cats, Phoebe and Pepper.